lvash/Ecological_Genomics/Online_Notebook.md

 **Effective population size (N<sub>e</sub>):** a measure of the size of an idealized population in which the effect of genetic drift on allele frequencies is similar to the population under consideration.

-**Genetic architecture:** the genetic background to phenotypic traits, including their number, effect sizes, and dominance.
+**Genetic architecture:** the genetic background to phenotypic traits, including their number, effect sizes,and dominance.

 **Genome-wide association studies (GWAS):** studies based on the use of large numbers of SNP markers genotyped in a group showing a particular trait, and in a control group, with the aim of finding association between trait and markers.